Executive Summary:

 Manuka honey can be a tasty treat and is easy to incorporate into almost any lifestyle.
 It’s also a great natural alternative to heavily processed or refined sugars found in many foods today.

 Get creative with integrating this sweet, golden treat into your little one’s meals and snacks.
 Pour it over pancakes as an alternative to sugar-packed, highly processed syrups.
 Spread it over a slice of toast slathered in nut butter.
 Or blend it into porridge topped with delicious fresh fruit.
-Many also love to add honey to smoothies as a natural sweetener or as a sweet glaze on top of vegetables.

 While you can cook with Manuka honey, it’s best to use it in its natural state.
 Heating it can deplete its beneficial nutrients.
 Thus, when adding it to tea or other hot beverages, wait until the water has come off boiling.
 If you want to add it to pizzas or other recipes, try adding it as a topping after cooking.